njchoma/DGAPN/README.md

 ./main_dgapn.sh
 ```

 A list of flags may be found in `main_dgapn.sh` and `src/main_dgapn.py` for experimentation with different network and training parameters.
-If you wish to produce a pre-trained graph embedding model for DGAPN training, or just want to try out supervised learning with Spatial Graph Attention Network (sGAT), check out the submodule [here](https://github.com/yulun-rayn/sGAT) (installation steps can be skipped if a DGAPN environment is already established).
+If you wish to produce a pre-trained graph embedding model for DGAPN training, or just want to try out supervised learning with sGAT, check out `src/gnn_embed` for the submodule (installation steps can be skipped if a DGAPN environment is already established).

 ## Evaluation